 \paragraph{Shape Analysis.} Statistical shape analysis quantifies population variability and covariate effects on anatomy~\citep{dryden2016shape,kendall1984shape,heimann2009statistical}.
 Classical point distribution models (PDMs) summarize variation via PCA~\citep{cootes1995asm,goodall1991procrustes}, but they operate on discrete coordinates and do not provide an analytic, continuous uncertainty field over the anatomical domain.
 Diffeomorphic registration and atlas frameworks (e.g., LDDMM/Deformetrica) preserve topology and enable population modeling~\citep{beg2005lddmm,durrleman2013ijcv,durrleman2014deformetrica}, yet their statistics are typically defined in a tangent parameter space (e.g., initial momenta/velocities), making pointwise uncertainty on the anatomy difficult to obtain in closed form~\citep{zhang2017bandlimited,bone2018hierarchical}.
 Gaussian Process Morphable Models introduce kernel-based probabilistic priors~\citep{luthi2018gpmm}, but their uncertainty is tied to the kernel/observation model and is not naturally conditioned on time/covariates nor designed for incomplete observations. \emph{\texttt{PRISM} bridges this gap by modeling a continuous spatiotemporal field with uncertainty directly conditioned on covariates, enabling spatially resolved uncertainty quantification on anatomy.}

-\paragraph{Uncertainty Estimation.} Predictive uncertainty is commonly decomposed into aleatoric (data-inherent) and epistemic (model) components~\citep{kendall2017uncertainties,hullermeier2021aleatoric,abdar2021review}.
-In medical imaging, many methods focus on epistemic uncertainty (e.g., dropout/ensembles) for tasks such as segmentation~\citep{gal2016dropout,lakshminarayanan2017deepemsemble,jungo2019assessing}.
-In clinical shape analysis, however, the primary operational need is often aleatoric uncertainty: spatially localized, covariate-conditioned population variability that distinguishes physiological variation from pathology~\citep{huellermeier2021uncertainty}.
-Existing computational anatomy pipelines quantify variability largely in parameter space (e.g., LDDMM momenta)~\citep{durrleman2013IJCVcomprehensiveshapeframework,bone2018hierarchical,zhang2017bandlimited}. \emph{In contrast, \texttt{PRISM} provides an analytically tractable, spatially heteroscedastic uncertainty field on the anatomy that can be queried directly at arbitrary resolution.}
+\paragraph{Uncertainty Estimation.} Predictive uncertainty is commonly decomposed into aleatoric (data-inherent) and epistemic (model) components~\citep{kendall2017uncertainties,hullermeier2021survey,abdar2021review}.
+In medical imaging, a large body of work approximates epistemic uncertainty using sampling-based methods, e.g., Monte Carlo dropout~\citep{gal2016dropout} and deep ensembles~\citep{lakshminarayanan2017deepemsemble}, supporting tasks such as segmentation~\citep{jungo2019assessing}, reconstruction~\citep{vasconcelosuncertainty}, and visualization~\citep{saklani2024uncertainty}.
+In clinical shape analysis, however, the primary operational need is often aleatoric uncertainty~\citep{huellermeier2021uncertainty}: spatially localized, covariate-conditioned population variability that distinguishes physiological variation from pathology.
+Existing computational anatomy pipelines quantify variability largely in parameter space (e.g., LDDMM momenta)~\citep{durrleman2013ijcv,bone2018hierarchical,zhang2017bandlimited}. \emph{In contrast, \texttt{PRISM} provides an analytically tractable, spatially heteroscedastic uncertainty field on the anatomy that can be queried directly at arbitrary resolution.}